Operation Raise the Colours: Council, police and residents' responses

 The leader of Hertsmere borough council, Jeremy Newmark, who is Jewish, called elements of Operation Raise the Colours 'an attempt by a bunch of criminals, extremists and nonces to hijack our national flag'.
-In response, on 21 September, Kai Cunningham and other members of White Vanguard put up Union flags outside a property in Borehamwood, Essex that they falsely believed belonged to Newmark.
-The day after, White Vanguard described Newmark as a 'traitor' and 'Zionist Jew'.
+In response, on 21 September 2025, members of White Vanguard put up Union flags outside a property in Borehamwood, Essex that they falsely believed belonged to Newmark.
+The day after, White Vanguard described the council leader as a 'traitor' and 'Zionist Jew'.